Siberia (2018 film): Plot

 American diamond merchant Lucas Hill travels to Russia to sell rare blue diamonds to gangster Boris Volkov.
-However, his contact in St. Petersburg, Pyotr who had the diamonds has gone missing.
+However, his contact in St. Petersburg, Pyotr who had the diamonds, has gone missing.
 Boris threatens Lucas to deliver the diamonds in 48 hours.

 Following Pyotr's clues, Lucas arrives at a guest house in Mirny, Siberia, a rough mining town.
 He briefly contacts his wife Gabby through Skype.
-He goes to a cafe and starts a fight with two drunks who are harrassing a cafe owner named Katya, who saves him after they jump him in the parking lot.
+He goes to a cafe and starts a fight with two drunks who are harassing a cafe owner named Katya, who saves him after they jump him in the parking lot.
 Later, her brother Ivan suspects her of sleeping with Lucas, so she defiantly asks him to sleep with her.

 Lucas meets Pyotr's brother Andrei who tells him that Pyotr sold counterfeit diamonds to a man named Samsonov and hid the real ones.
 Enraged, Lucas goes back to Katya's home.
 They start a passionate affair and Lucas lets Katya know that his relationship with his wife is more of a habit than a love story.
 Lucas goes bear hunting with Ivan and Katya's other brothers, who mock-threaten him.
-Lucas earns Ivan's respect when Lucas puts Ivan's dog out of its misery after accidentally being shot by Ivan’s brother.
+Lucas earns Ivan's respect when Lucas puts Ivan's dog out of its misery after the dog is accidentally shot by Ivan’s brother.

 Lucas returns to Pyotr's apartment in St. Petersburg to search again for the diamonds, and finds one hidden in a candle that is real.
 Remembering a similar candle in the Mirny guest house, he asks Katya to bring it to him, finding another diamond inside, which is a fake.
-Lucas meets Boris, along with Katya to show the real diamond promising him to return with the rest later.
+Lucas meets Boris, along with Katya, to show the real diamond promising him to return with the rest later.
 To solidify their deal, Boris demands a ritual of brotherhood where Boris’s woman services Lucas and Lucas' woman (Katya) services Boris.
 Reluctant at first, Lucas agrees when Boris convinces Katya that refusal of such an offer is deadly, so she tells Lucas to agree.